Course Title: Work with people experiencing or at risk of homelessness

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge required to work with people who are experiencing homelessness or at risk of becoming homeless, including women and children experiencing family violence.
+This course describes the skills and knowledge required to work with people who are experiencing homelessness or at risk of becoming homeless, including women and children experiencing family violence.

 National Codes, Titles, Elements and Performance Criteria